Course Outline

 • Understand cutting-edge AI security threats.

-• Design resilient AI systems against sophisticated attacks for government.
+• Design resilient AI systems to withstand sophisticated attacks.

 Topics Covered: